-Have you had issues with understanding the Wax Application with Annie Sloan Chalk Paint?
+Have you had issues with understanding the Wax Application with Chalk Paint®?

 Read this and let me know if it was helpful for you!!!

 How Much Wax Do I apply?